musm/WinTypes.jl/README.md

 ## Why?

-This makes it easier to translate Windows function from MSDN documentation and increases readability.
+This makes it easier/quicker/more convenient to translate Windows API function from Julia and also improves readability with respect to the original function definitions in the Windows API.

 Here's an example comparing calling Windows API functions with and without `WinTypes`: